WebAssembly/stack-switching/proposals/stack-switching/Explainer.md

   that tag.
 In our example, this will be inside the function `$consumer`.
-  The tag's definition also reflects that an `i32` value will be passed when using it to suspend execution, which represents each generated value passed to the consumer.
+  The tag's definition also reflects that an `i32` value will be passed when using it to suspend execution, which represents each generated value passed to the `$consumer`.
-  Our proposal extends the definition of tags to have results in addition to parameters.
+  Our proposal extends the definition of tags to allow result types in addition to parameter types.
 Such results would be used if we wanted to pass values from the `$consumer` back to the `$generator` when the former resumes the latter.
   We eschew passing values in this direction in our example.